Coronavirus: Accepting the unpredictable opens up opportunities

 Christian Bobin: "It's the goodness that amazes me in this life, it's so much more unique than evil."

-Le Monde des Religions - 11/25/2022 A writer of fragility and a virtuoso of the literary fragment, Christian Bobin passed away on Friday at the age of 71.
-In an interview with "Le Monde des Religions" in 2007, he spoke about his relationship with "the invisible, which...
+Le Monde des Religions - 25/11/2022 A writer of fragility, a virtuoso of the literary fragment, Christian Bobin passed away on Friday at the age of 71.
+In an interview with "Le Monde des Religions" in 2007, he spoke about his relationship with "the invisible, which...".

 We absolutely must get away from this absurd logic of infinite growth in a finite world.

-Le Monde des religions - 4/10/2020 - by Virginie Larousse - In an interview with "Le Monde", the former Minister of Ecological Transition and the philosopher invite society to "constantly question the purpose of its choices".
-This "revolution of...
+The World of Religions - October 4, 2020 - by Virginie Larousse - In an interview with "Le Monde," the former Minister for Ecological Transition and the philosopher invite society to "constantly question the purpose of its choices."
+This "revolution of...".

 "Open Letter to Animals"

-Article in L'obs and Le Parisien, June 24, 2017 - Paris (AFP) - Is man superior to animals?
-Frédéric Lenoir, a committed philosopher, deconstructs this theory by demonstrating that animals are different, neither inferior nor equal to man, in his new...
+Article from L'Obs and Le Parisien, June 24, 2017 - Paris (AFP) - Is man superior to animals?
+Frédéric Lenoir, a committed philosopher, deconstructs this theory by demonstrating that animals are different, neither inferior nor equal to humans, in their new...

 France is a resilient nation

-Le Monde - January 10, 2015 - Faced with the barbaric acts committed in Paris, the French people are capable of finding, in the face of adversity, the means to recover.
-And to show solidarity.
-No party should be excluded, not even the National Front.
+Le Monde - January 10, 2015 - Faced with the barbaric acts committed in Paris, the French people are capable of finding, in the face of adversity, the means to rise again.
+And to demonstrate solidarity.
+No party should be excluded from this, not even the National Front.
 The...

 Putting the Church back on the path of the Gospel

-The Holy Father prioritizes mercy over rituals Le Monde - April 20-21, 2014 I am surprised by the content of many analyses on the results of the first year of Pope Francis's pontificate.
+The Holy Father prioritizes mercy over rituals Le Monde - April 20/21, 2014 I am astonished by the content of many analyses of the first year of Pope Francis's pontificate.
 Coming from religious figures, bishops, or Catholic journalists, they...

 Jesus must be excommunicated

 Le Monde, March 20, 2009.
-The Catholic Church is experiencing a crisis of unprecedented magnitude in several decades.
-This crisis is all the more profound because its credibility has been undermined in all circles: among non-Catholics, among cultural Catholics...
+The Catholic Church is going through a crisis of unprecedented magnitude in decades.
+This crisis is all the more profound because its credibility is being undermined in all circles: among non-Catholics, among cultural Catholics...

 We are sitting on a volcano